 - What type of car do you have?

 - How many Bird do you think you can charge per night?

 The phone call was refreshing, since it seems like Bird actually wants people to sign up who are passionate about the service and wants to ensure you’ll be a good fit for the company.
-Uber and Lyft tend to be more focused on getting as many people into their application funnel as possible and have no real vetting other than the background check.
+Uber driver requirements and Lyft driver requirements tend to be more focused on getting as many people into their application funnel as possible and have no real vetting other than the background check.

 I wasn’t sure how stringent the vetting process for Bird would be, so I made sure my answers reflected how much I love Bird and to show that I have a big car and am ready to do a lot of work!
 Here’s the gist of my responses: